William Medley: Bishop of Owensboro

 On December 15, 2009, Medley was appointed as the fourth bishop of Owensboro by Pope Benedict XVI.His episcopal consecration by Archbishop Joseph Kurtz took place on February 10, 2010, at the Owensboro Sports Center in Owensboro.
 He selected as his episcopal motto: "Holy Is God's Name."

-In March 2019, Spaulding suspended Edward Bradley, a retired priest in the diocese serving as a catholic high school chaplain, over allegations he abused two minors during the 1980s.
+In March 2019, Spaulding suspended Edward Bradley, a retired priest in the diocese serving as a Catholic high school chaplain, over allegations he abused two minors during the 1980s.
 On April 21, 2012, the Congregation for the Doctrine of the Faith in Rome re-instated Bradley, but with prohibitions on entering a school for the next five years.
 On October 9, 2018, Medley released a list of 27 priests from the diocese with 66 sexual abuse claims since 1937.

 In June 2019, the Survivors Network of those Abused by Priests (SNAP) filed a formal complaint against Medley.
-SNAP claimed that while serving as personnel director for the Diocese of Louisville, Medley facilitated the transfer of a priest credibly accused of sexual misconduct to a parish where children were expected to be fewer in number.
+SNAP claimed that while serving as personnel director for the Diocese of Louisville, Medley facilitated the transfer of a priest credibly accused of sexual misconduct to a parish where the number of children was expected to be fewer in number.
 In response, the diocese of Owensboro released this statement:“Bishop William F. Medley has previously met with Mr. Montgomery and is aware of the concerns raised regarding his position as clergy personnel director from 1989-1993 in the Archdiocese of Louisville.
 At this time Bishop Medley has not received any directives from the Papal Nuncio in regards to this matter.
 At last week’s meeting of the United States Conference of Catholic Bishops (USCCB), the bishops adopted new protocols for reporting concerns such as these.
 Bishop Medley awaits further direction.”